Introverts who are consciously aware of the impact of the colors they wear control nonverbal narratives more than those who do not.

 Repetition is necessary to break through this barrier of noise.

-If you want to portray an image of strength, respect, and consistency, you must stay on message with color consistency.
+To portray an image of strength, respect, and consistency, you must stay on message with color consistency.

 Many people are clamoring for attention and will do anything to obtain it.
 A “less is more” strategy might be more effective in the long run in a media-centric society.
 Classic styles are always fashionable because they tap into a cultural truth about that society.
 Lapels on men’s suits may change from wide to narrow, but suits never go out of style.